KasparEtter/ef1p/pages/email/email.md

 DKIM lets the signer decide [which header fields it wants to sign](https://datatracker.ietf.org/doc/html/rfc6376#section-5.4).
 The signer then lists the names of all the header fields it wants to sign in the `h` tag in the order in which they are to be fed into the [cryptographic hash function](#cryptographic-hash-functions).
-The `From` header field has to be in the list and the `DKIM-Signature` header field which is being generated may not be included as it's fed into the hash function with an empty `b` tag implicitly.
+The `From` header field has to be in the list, and the `DKIM-Signature` header field which is being generated may not be included as it's fed into the hash function with an empty `b` tag implicitly.
-The header field names in the `h` tag are case-insensitive and the same name may appear in the list several times.
+The header field names in the `h` tag are case-insensitive, and the same name may appear in the list several times.
 The first occurrence of a header field name refers to the last header field with the same name in the message, the second occurrence to the second last header field, and so on.